-Florida Council for History Education (FLCHE) is pleased to present our 7th annual conference at historic Flagler College in St. Augustine, Florida.
+Florida Council for History Education (FLCHE) is pleased to present our 8th annual conference at the Westcoast Black Theatre Troupe in Sarasota, Florida.
 Please join us as we share our organization’s mission to promote history in education as a way to appreciate the progress and awareness of past and present events.
-Conference presentations will reflect the theme, Turning Points in History.
+Conference presentations will reflect the theme, Rights and Responsibilities in History.
 All sessions will focus on building content knowledge, promoting history education and disciplinary literacy, and the use of primary sources.

 Sip and Scholarship Keynote

 Dr. Herts is the director of The Delta Center and executive director of the Mississippi Delta National Heritage Area, a Congressionally designated partnership with the National Park Service.
 As an Executive Academy Fellow with the Delta Regional Authority’s Delta Leadership Institute, he was awarded an executive education certificate from the Authentic Leadership for the 21st Century Program at Harvard University's John F. Kennedy School of Government.
 He also is a Research Fellow with Tourism RESET, a multi-university and interdisciplinary research and outreach initiative focused on race, ethnicity, and social equity in tourism.

 Dr. Herts is a university-community engagement scholar who is committed to stimulating diverse, equitable, and inclusive cultural heritage development activity in the Mississippi Delta and throughout the United States.